mrexodia/cxx-common-cmake/README.md

 _Linux_: For Ubuntu/Debian you need to run: `sudo apt install gcc-multilib g++-multilib gcc-12 g++-12`.
 This is necessary for cross-compiling a part of remill in 32-bit.

+_Windows_: You need to use `clang-cl` to build these dependencies.
+From a Visual Studio 2022 command prompt, run: `cmake -G "NMake Makefiles" -DCMAKE_C_COMPILER=clang-cl.exe -DCMAKE_CXX_COMPILER=clang-cl.exe -B build`

 ## Debugging

 - If a build of a submodule fails and you want to force a rebuild you can delete `build/<submodule>-prefix`